jchristel/SampleCodeRevitBatchProcessor/Samples/Flows/Modify_DailyModelMaintenance/_docs/ModelMaintenance.rst

     - the task script executed by each Revit Batch Processor session

-- Post_DailyModelMaintenance.py
+- Post_DailyModelMaintenance.py (requires python >3.8)

+    - the first post script executed by the flow after all Revit Batch Processor sessions have finished

+- Post_DailyModelMaintenance_cleanUp.py

-    - the post script executed by the flow after all Revit Batch Processor sessions have finished
+    - the second post script executed by the flow after all Revit Batch Processor sessions and the fist post script have finished

 - Post_AddRevisionKillWSM.py